JustaName-id/JustaName-sdk/packages/@justaname.id/react/README.md

 - `useJustaName`: Access the JustaName context.
 - `useIsSubnameAvailable`: Check if a subname is available.
-- `useClaimSubname`: Claim a subname.
+- `useAddSubname`: Claim a subname.
 - `useUpdateSubname`: Update a subname.
 - `useSubnameSignature`: Get a signature for a subname.
 - `useSubname`: Get information about a subname.